Vapoor/stardust-music-player/README.md

 2. Extraction the library into the project into lib folder. **You need to create the lib folder if not already done**.
 The path should be ```root/lib/discord_sdk_game```

-3. Install the application through this [link](https://discord.com/oauth2/authorize?client_id=1389957827065548892) then add it to your discord applications.

 Now rebuild the app, the .bat should inform you if he found or not the SDK.
 If yes, you should now see your profile changing based on what your listening !